-I, Linda Cockburn and my partner Trev Wittmer run a small organic market garden in the Huon.
-My passion is seed saving and our straw bale house generally smells like suppurating bowls of fermenting tomatoes.
+Our (Linda Cockburn – Trev Wittmer’s) passion is seed saving and our straw bale house generally smells like suppurating bowls of fermenting tomatoes.

 The seed saving passion stems from our concerns about global and local food security and anticipating that future generations will need to draw on a diverse open-pollinated seed supply.

 So it was a natural next step to step things up.
 To that end the years of breeding up locally acclimatised seed has culminated in Seed Freaks – but it doesn’t end there.
-Currently around 70% of seed is sourced from the Huon either from our own property or the gardens of others.
+Currently around 90% of seed we grow ourselves.

 The aim is to get to 100% – We accept that’s a big challenge.
 But we’re up for it.